android/privacy-sandbox-samples/Fledge/FledgeKotlin/README.md

 `AdSelectionClient` wraps the functionality that allows apps to run ad auctions and report impressions based on the results of those auctions.

+Note that this sample includes several build flavors.
+Developers should use the "preview" flavor and can follow the commands described in this README as is.
+For OEMs to use the required build flavor, you will need to update the "Preview" part of the commands to "Oems", all other instructions are the same.

 ## About the FLEDGE API

 For a full overview of how FLEDGE works, read the [design proposal].
 Review the